CivicActions/ssp-toolkit/docs/ssp.md

 ##### CivicActions

-CivicActions Security in collaboration with the System Owner act and/or meet on a pre-determined basis to determine information system security requirements and to develop implementation budgets and plans.
+CivicActions' Security Office, in collaboration with the System Owner, act and/or meet on a pre-determined basis to determine information system security requirements and to develop implementation budgets and plans.

 #### b

 ##### CivicActions

-CivicActions Security in collaboration with the System Owner determines, designates, documents, and allocates the resources required to protect the system as part of its capital planning and investment control processes.
+CivicActions' Security Office, in collaboration with the System Owner, determines, designates, documents, and allocates the resources required to protect the system as part of its capital planning and investment control processes.

 #### c

 ##### CivicActions

 The annual budget developed by the System Owner includes explicit budgetary line items for FISMA security requirements.
 Additional security-related expenditures that fall outside of explicit compliance requirements are addressed in sub-lines under the CivicActions Information Technology budget.

 ### SA-3: System Development Life Cycle